tedneward/Azgaarnoth/Cities/Brinwal.md

 ## Mage Schools

 ### Red Magic College
-A small (~12) [Five Elements](/Organizations/MageSchools/FiveElements.md) school is here, headed by Immerstal "the Red" Paedralian, though in truth he heads the school only so that the Five Elements will partly fund his workshop and research.
-He is not known to be a great teacher, though he is by all accounts an extremely competent mage.
+A small (~12) [Five Elements](/Organizations/MageSchools/FiveElements.md) school is here, headed by Immerstal "the Red" Paedralian.
+The school's "tower" is a two-story building, in which the basement serves as Immerstal's workshop, the first floor as a magic shop, and the second floor as private residential space for Immerstal and his partner Alandri.
+The shop routinely sells *common* magic items, and the prices are non-negotiable.
+Many items of *uncommon* rarity can be commissioned, with half the price up front as a deposit.

+Immerstal is by all accounts an extremely competent mage, but he is not known to be a great teacher.
+In truth he heads the school only so that the Five Elements will partly fund his workshop, which he uses to fund his research.
 Students here are mostly self-taught, and have no loyalty to Immerstal or the school.

-Immerstal's partner (Alandri, who, unbeknownst to him, is a polymorphed [gynosphinx](https://www.dndbeyond.com/sources/mm/monsters-s#Gynosphinx) studying mortalkind up close) runs the shop on the first floor of his "tower" (really a two-story building with a basement that serves as his workshop, with a few additional rooms for the students to sleep).

 The Red is openly disdainful of "wilders" and "rootless vagabond" magi who insist on traveling, and has more than once seen another arcane spellcaster passing through town as a rival--sometimes even going so far as to openly declare an arcane duel.

-Immerstal's shop/school routinely sells *common* magic items, and the prices are non-negotiable.
-Many items of *uncommon* rarity can be commissioned, with half the price up front as a deposit.
+Immerstal's partner Alandri (who, unbeknownst to him, is a polymorphed [gynosphinx](https://www.dndbeyond.com/sources/mm/monsters-s#Gynosphinx) studying mortalkind up close) runs the shop.
+She refuses to negotiate prices, and will either refuse service or escort out of the shop entirely those who do not understand that concept.
+She is much closer to the students than Immerstal is, and some few students have a not-so-secret crush on her.
+Why she chooses to partner with Immerstal is, to all onlookers, a complete mystery, and subject of much speculation.

 ## Mercenary Companies
 No mercenary companies are currently under contract to Brinwal, but the [Shining Axe Company](/Organizations/MercCompanies/ShiningAxeCompany.md) quarters in the nearby town of Hammerfist Holds when they are not under contract, and have a long history of working for Brinwal.

 ## Religions